 The SFMTA has been collaborating with Caltrans to review the feasibility, design and development of these improvements.
 The SFMTA is also coordinating closely with the San Francisco County Transportation Authority and has consulted with the Metropolitan Transportation Commission and the Golden Gate Bridge, Highway and Transportation District.

 The temporary project was approved by the SFMTA Board of Directors on April 20, 2021.
-Implementation on Lombard was complete in fall 2021 and the Park Presidio segment is planned for spring 2022.
+Implementation on Lombard was complete in fall 2021 and the Park Presidio segment was completed in spring 2022.

 Implementation and Sunset Date

 The temporary emergency HOV lanes would be striped with white paint, HOV stenciling and signage, making it easily reversible if necessary.
 The temporary emergency HOV lanes will automatically be removed within 120 days after the city’s emergency order is lifted, unless there is a public process to make the temporary emergency HOV lanes permanent.